KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 10. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
 11. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+12. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-12. Typo: Found `Magic Mirror` in file `subscriber.js`: Replace it with `MagicMirror²`.
+13. Typo: Found `Magic Mirror` in file `subscriber.js`: Replace it with `MagicMirror²`.
-13. Recommendation: No ESLint configuration was found.
+14. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MQTT-Publisher by cybex-dev](https://github.com/cybex-dev/MMM-MQTT-Publisher)